-- should be reviewed at least once a year.
-Earlier if there is evidence that the child’s needs have changed
+- Should be reviewed at least once a year.
+Or earlier if there is evidence that the child’s needs have changed.

-This resource has been put together by Together for Short Lives.
-This is a registered charity.
+The 'Helping Children who need Palliative Care to Access Education' document is a resource put together by Together for Short Lives, a registered charity.

 It is a resource for schools to support children and young people who are receiving palliative care.